 For now this is how things go on a regular basis.
 Only time will tell how long it will all continue.

 Cheonho red light district.
 Cheonho, Seoul, South Korea.
-Open seven days a week from around noon to around midnight.
 Click here for a map.
+Open every day from 12:00 PM until 12:00 AM.